Client Tips Article: Preparing For Your Headshot Session

 HAIR

-For men, a clean cut and trimmed or shaved facial hair is recommended unless we’re going for a wilderness adventure vibe.
+A fresh hair cut and trimmed or shaved facial hair is recommended unless we’re going for a wilderness adventure vibe.

 I’ve noted that 75% of my long haired subjects in the past are wearing hair down in headshots with 25% wearing it back in a pony tail.
 We can try both and you can pick your favorite.
 Start with the down do so you won’t have the crinkles in your hair from the ponytail.